EliasTa2610/Neural-network-from-scratch/README.md

 ## Possible Roadmap

 - Implement more layer types (different activation functions)
-- Support symbolic differentiation so that activation and differentiation functions do not have to be defined separartely
+- Support symbolic differentiation so that activation and differentiation functions do not have to be defined separately
 - Implement more loss functions (e.g. mse, exponential loss)
 - Show training progress of neural network via a plotting library
 - Add support for regularization